YuanYuanOwO/QuickShop-Hikari-Documents/docs/addon/discount.md

 ## Check if discount code can be applied to specific shop

-You need install a discount code first, then you click the shop you want to check, a promot message will show up when you can enjoy the discount in this shop.
+You need install a discount code first, then you click the shop you want to check, a promote message will show up when you can enjoy the discount in this shop.
 If code not accepted by target shop, you will also receive a warning message when you click it.

 ![](https://user-images.githubusercontent.com/30802565/208291999-a32277bb-4111-4dde-bcd4-1d5f5b40ce9e.png)